Recording the Island of San Giorgio Maggiore

 Monitoring the Lagoon waters with Divirod

-A second sensor was installed in February 2022 on the North-Eastern point of the island.
-As the sensors start to log vast quantities of dynamic information, factum Foundation and Divirod will be working with the Cini Foundation to find new applications and develop tools that will help provide answers to practical needs.
-A third sensor will soon be installed oriented South.
+A second sensor was installed in February 2022 on the north-eastern point of the island.
+As the sensors start to log vast quantities of dynamic information, Factum Foundation and Divirod will be working with the Cini Foundation to find new applications and develop tools that will help provide answers to practical needs, such as the extraction of information about salinity and temperature.

 The second sensor installed on the North-Eastern point of San Giorgio Maggiore © Fondazione Giorgio Cini